Homotopy theory with bornological coarse spaces: Coarse K -homology

-In this section we discuss the construction of the coarse assembly map following {Higson--Roe} \cite{hr} and {Roe--Siegel} \cite{Roe:2012aa}.
+In this section we discuss the construction of the coarse assembly map following Higson--Roe \cite{hr} and Roe--Siegel \cite{Roe:2012aa}.
+We will just explain its definition using the language developed in this book.
+We will explain why the comparison result Corollary \ref{thm:sdf98245csv} is not directly applicable in order to prove that it is an isomorphism under a finite asymptotic dimension assumption, i.e., the coarse Baum--Connes conjecture.
+In \cite{ass} we will provide a better construction of the assembly map which indeed allows to apply Corollary \ref{thm:sdf98245csv} in order to deduce the coarse Baum--Connes conjecture.

-Let $(Y,d)$ be a separable proper metric space and $Y_{d}$ be the associated coarse bornological space.
+Let $(Y,d)$ be a separable proper metric space, and let $Y_{d}$ be the associated coarse bornological space.
 We let $Y_{t}$ denote the underlying locally compact topological space of $Y$ which we consider as a topological bornological space.
-Let furthermore $(H,\phi)$ be an ample $Y$-controlled Hilbert space and $\rho:C_{0}(Y_{t})\to B(H)$ be a $*$-representation such that the following conditions are satisfied: \begin{enumerate} \item If $\rho(f)$ is compact, then $f=0$. \item There exists an entourage $U$ of $Y_{d}$ such that

-\item There exists an entourage $U$ of $Y_{d}$ such that for every bounded subset $B$ of $Y_{d}$ there exists $f\in C_{0}(Y_{d})$ with $\supp(f)\subseteq U[B]$ such that $\rho(f)\phi(B)=\rho(f)\phi(B)=\phi(B)$. \end{enumerate} Since $Y_{d}$ has a countable exhaustion by bounded subsets the Hilbert space $H$ is separable.
-Note that the third condition implies that $\rho$ is non-degenerate.
-Together with the first condition it ensures that $H$ is an ample or standard Hilbert space as {this notions are used} in {\cite[Sec.~4.1]{roe_coarse_cohomology}, \cite[Sec.~4.4]{roe_lectures_coarse_geometry}}, \cite{hr}.
-The second condition implies that the local compactness conditions or finite propagation conditions imposed using $\rho$ or $\phi$ are equivalent.
-We refer to Example \ref{rem:sdb7834rw} which explains why we need these requirements and can not just assume that $\phi$ extends $\rho$.
+Let furthermore $(H,\phi)$ be an ample $Y_{d}$-controlled Hilbert space, and let $\rho:C_{0}(Y_{t})\to B(H)$ be a $^\ast$-representation {satisfying the three conditions mentioned in Remark~\ref{rem43wer45er}.
+The notions of local compactness and controlled propagation for operators on $H$ do not depend on using $\rho$ or $\phi$.} We refer to the Example \ref{rem:sdb7834rw} which explains why we need these requirements and can not just assume that $\phi$ extends $\rho$.